shawntabrizi/substrate-contracts-workshop/1/incrementing-my-value.md

 Follow the `ACTION`s to finish your Incrementer smart contract.

-Remember to run `cargo test --features test-env` to test your work.
+Remember to run `cargo test` to test your work.

 <!-- tabs:start -->